 Financial Aid Application Deadline: ASAP

-To view the status of your financial aid application, visit your Financial Aid Summary and Tasks (FAST) page.
+To view the status of your financial aid application, visit your Financial Aid Summary and Tasks (FAST) portal.

 Apply for Housing